jupyter-server/enterprise_gateway/docs/source/config-options.md

 --EnterpriseGatewayApp.auth_token=<Unicode>
     Default: u''
-    Authorization token required for all requests (KG_AUTH_TOKEN env var) --EnterpriseGatewayApp.base_url=<Unicode>
+    Authorization token required for all requests (KG_AUTH_TOKEN env var) --EnterpriseGatewayApp.authorized_users=<Set>
+    Default: set([])
+    Comma-separated list of user names (e.g., ['bob','alice']) against which KERNEL_USERNAME will be compared.
+Any match (case-sensitive) will allow the kernel's launch, otherwise an HTTP 403 (Forbidden) error will be raised.
+    The set of unauthorized users takes precedence.
+This option should be used carefully as it can dramatically limit who can launch kernels.
+    (EG_AUTHORIZED_USERS env var - non-bracketed, just comma-separated) --EnterpriseGatewayApp.base_url=<Unicode>
     Default: '/'
     The base path for mounting all API resources (KG_BASE_URL env var)